A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

 While we’ll cover these models for all uses, we’ll pay special attention to recommending the best motorized fishing kayak.

-- Motor and foot-controlled rudder system
+- Foot-controlled rudder system

 - Large stern tank-well is accessible from the water

-Best Inflatable: Colorado XT Inflatable Pontoon Boat
+Best Inflatable Kayak with motor: Colorado XT Inflatable Pontoon Boat

 It may not look like a kayak, but the high performance of the Colorado XT demands to be included on this list.